 2. FIGHTING OF CONVEYOR FIRES.

 a).
 The fire-fighting organization of every colliery should be thoroughly checked and improvements effected where necessary, and the need for speed in action should be emphasized. in particular, special attention should be paid to the training (which should include fire-drills) and the calibre of the fire-fighting personnel

 b).
-Underground fire stations should be situated in the intake side of vulnerable points and when the material or equipment at these point is moved, the fire station should be moved to meet the new conditions.
+Underground fire stations should be situated in the intake side of vulnerable points and when the material or equipment at these points is moved, the fire station should be moved to meet the new conditions.

 c).
 Persons stationed at transfer points or near fire stations should be trained in the use of portable fire-fighting appliances provided and should be physically capable of using them in an emergency.

 d).
 Fire-fighting water mains should be installed throughout and the water should be supplied from a source which feeds into them directly and continuously.
 The fire mains should be capable of providing sufficient water at adequate pressure at any transfer point, and tests should be made at suitable intervals to check the quantity and pressure of water available.
 The pressure of the water supply at any transfer point should be measured at the beginning of every working shift and the result should be recorded.
 A conveyor should not run if the supply of water is inadequate.